David C. Cassidy

-David C. Cassidy is an American historian of science and professor emeritus at Hofstra University, Hempstead, New York.
+David C. Cassidy (born August 10, 1945) is an American historian of science and professor emeritus at Hofstra University, Hempstead, New York.
 He is best known for his contributions to the history of quantum mechanics, scientific biography, history of physics in Germany and the United States and, most recently, science-history drama.

 Education

-Born August 10, 1945 in Richmond, Virginia, Cassidy attended schools in Detroit, Michigan; Louisville, Kentucky; and northern New Jersey.
+Born on August 10, 1945, in Richmond, Virginia, Cassidy attended schools in Detroit, Michigan; Louisville, Kentucky; and northern New Jersey.
 His father, trained in history and business, was a labor-relations executive at the Ford Motor Company.
 His mother, a survivor of the Armenian genocide, became a librarian.

 He received the BA (1967) and MS (1970) degrees in physics at Rutgers University.
 His PhD (1976) was awarded in a unique arrangement involving Purdue University (physics) and the University of Wisconsin Madison (history of science).
 He completed his dissertation on Werner Heisenberg's route to quantum mechanics under the guidance of Daniel M. Siegel (Wisconsin history of science), Norman Pearlman (Purdue physics), and Vernard Foley (Purdue history).